 - If you have applied directly using the Uncle Buck website and your loan application with us is unsuccessful, and you consent to us doing so, we may pass your application details to credit brokers, including Nouveau Finance Limited, a credit broker authorised by the FCA (authorisation number 727348), so that they may help you find a suitable lending solution by providing your details to lenders on their panels.
 These lenders may carry out additional credit searches in order to assess whether they are able to offer you a loan and you may be contacted by SMS, email, telephone or automated message by any lender that has approved your application for the purpose of progressing your application with them.

-- to third parties who act on our behalf or who provide services to us, for example, for dealing with matters such as payment handling, credit checking, debt collection, cloud storage, data validation, search engine facilities, analysis to help us improve your experience with us, advertising and marketing (see section 8 below).
+- to third parties who act on our behalf or who provide services to us which include but are not limited to dealing with matters such as payment handling, credit checking, debt collection, debt purchase, cloud storage, data validation, search engine facilities, analysis to help us improve your experience with us, advertising and marketing (see section 8 below).

 - to law enforcement agencies or regulatory bodies in circumstances where we are required to do so by law, and CRAs and FPAs (as discussed at section 10 below).